 Jointly sponsored by the New England chapters of Sisters in Crime and Mystery Writers of America, Crime Bake is a learning experience, a networking opportunity, and a wonderful time.
 Attendees include writers at all stages of their careers, representing every genre in crime writing, including mystery, thriller, suspense, YA, historical, and true crime.
 In addition to writers, the conference appeals to all lovers of reading and crime, including librarians, booksellers, agents, editors, publishers, and fans.

 Crime Bake is highly affordable.
 Your single registration fee covers not just Friday evening, all-day Saturday, and Sunday morning programming, it also includes several meals.
-Master classes, manuscript critiques, agent pitches, and the Saturday dinner are optional at extra cost.
+Master classes, manuscript critiques,the Agents & Editors Program, and the Saturday banquet are optional at extra cost.
 Participants who take advantage of them find they provide lasting value.
 And our room block hotel prices are among the most affordable in a major metropolitan area.

 Friday afternoon Master Classes focus on honing writing skills and becoming agile and savvy in a complex and rapidly changing publishing world.
 Well-known authors and industry experts teach these limited-class-size sessions.
 You can sign up for one or take two back-to-back.
 (You must preregister for Master Classes.
 Many classes sell out.)